-Adventure lovers can have a gala time exploring the innumerable trekking, paragliding, and camping options.
-Trekatribe offers Trekking and sightseeing in all parts of this district including Triund, Indrahar Pass, Mcleodganj Day Hikes, Bhagsu Nag, Kareri Lake, Dehnasar Lake, Bir Billing, Bara Bangal and Palampur.
+Adventure lovers can have a gala time exploring the innumerable trekking, paragliding, and camping options in this district.
+Trekatribe offers trekking and sightseeing in all parts of this district including Triund, Indrahar Pass, Mcleodganj Day Hikes, Bhagsu Nag, Kareri Lake, Dehnasar Lake, Bir Billing, Bara Bangal and Palampur.
 This district is also famous for paragliding activities, especially in Bir-Billing and Indrunag.
-In addition, Billing is the second highest paragliding spot in the world.
+In addition, Billing is known to be the second highest paragliding spot in the world.
 Moreover, this paradise is an ideal place for nature lovers.
 Famous painters like Sardar Sobha Singh and naturalist Norah Richards used to live here.
 Apart from this, it is also famous for the Kangra School of Miniature Paintings as well as the National Institute of Fashion and Technology, Kangra.
 Furthermore, it is famous for its plethora of high altitude lakes, most of which are accessible during certain months via trekking.

-30° 22′ 40″ to 33° 12′ 40″ North Latitude to 75° 45′ 55″ to 79° 04′ 20″ East Longitude
+- 30° 22′ 40″ to 33° 12′ 40″ North Latitude to 75° 45′ 55″ to 79° 04′ 20″ East Longitude

-Altitude varying between 427 to 6200 m
+- Altitude varying between 427 to 6200 m

-Highest Peak in Kangra– Shikar Beh 6200 m
+- Highest Peak in Kangra– Shikar Beh 6200 m

 - Population- 15,10,075 (2011)

-Area- 5739 sq. km
+- Area- 5739 sq. km

 - Sex Ratio- 1012